Renault’s answer to the 2CV still makes for an intriguing choice on today’s classic market. Here’s how to buy a great Renault 4

 Renault 4: our verdict

-As one of Europe’s first proper hatchbacks, the Renault 4 was an influential model, prompting Citroën to come up with the Dyane six years later.
-Early reviewers of the R4 were so confused by the concept, they often referred to it as an estate; yet here was a five-door family hatch for those buyers seeking versatile utilitarian motoring.
-Even in late-model GTL guise, with its extra power and the ‘luxury’ of cloth seats, the Renault 4 lost none of its basic appeal or typically French charm.
+As one of Europe’s earliest true hatchbacks, the Renault 4 proved highly influential, even prompting Citroën to develop the Dyane six years later.
+Early road testers were often unsure how to classify the R4, frequently describing it as an estate car, yet it was in fact a practical five-door family hatch aimed at buyers wanting versatile, no-nonsense everyday transport.
+Even in later GTL specification, with its modest power upgrade and the added comfort of cloth upholstery, the Renault 4 retained its simple character and unmistakable French charm.

 Renault 4 timeline